-Independence has no debt other than for the \$1,000,000 owed to New Gold pursuant to the unsecured non-interest bearing loan, does not have any unused lines of credit or other arrangements in place to borrow funds, and has no off-balance sheet arrangements.
+Subsequent to the quarter ended June 30, 2013, the Company repaid in full the \$1,000,000 loan from New Gold Inc. Independence has no other debt, does not have any unused lines of credit or other arrangement in place to borrow funds, and has no off-sheet balance arrangement.
 The Company has no current plans to use additional debt financing and does not use hedges or other financial derivatives.